 Journey to the top

-During their training sessions, the instructors were very impressed with the Malik sisters’ grit and motivation and would encourage the siblings to target Mt Everest.
+During their training sessions, the instructors were very impressed with the Malik sisters’ grit and motivation and would encourage the siblings to target Mt Everest and become Indian athletes.
 “It was very different from the typical classroom learning and ‘routine’, less challenging physical activities that our school and college life offered.
 Being girls in predominantly male-dominated courses boosted our sense of pride and achievement tremendously,” say the sisters.

 First step upwards